-The bank capital commitments amounted to EGP 1,511,019 thousand which are represented in purchases of fixed assets and intangible assets and the management have enough confidence of making enough profits and availability of finance to cover those commitments.
+The bank capital commitments amounted to EGP 1,261,787 thousand which are represented in purchases of fixed assets and intangible assets and the management have enough confidence of making enough profits and availability of finance to cover those commitments.

-Also, the commitments related to financial were not yet required to pay until year end including an amount of EGP 516,989 thousand related to financial investments at fair value through other comprehensive income.
+Also, the commitments related to financial investments were not yet required to pay until period end including an amount of EGP 545,687 thousand related to financial investments at fair value through other comprehensive income.